kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

         - "readonly"
     ```

-- `maxOpenConnections` : `optional`.
-Specifies the maximum number of open connections to
+- `maxOpenConnections` : `Optional`.
+Specifies the maximum number of open connections to the database.
-    the database.
 Default value 2.

     ```yaml
     mysql:
       maxOpenConnections: 3
     ```

-- `maxIdleConnections` : `optional`.
-Specifies the maximum number of idle connections to
+- `maxIdleConnections` : `Optional`.
+Specifies the maximum number of idle connections to the database.
-    the database.
 Zero uses the value of max_open_connections and a negative value disables idle connections.
 If larger than max_open_connections it will be reduced to be equal.
 Default value 0.

     ```yaml
     mysql:
       maxIdleConnections: 1
     ```

-- `maxConnectionLifetime` : `optional`.
+- `maxConnectionLifetime` : `Optional`.
 Specifies the maximum amount of time a connection may be reused.
 If <= 0s connections are reused forever.
 Default value 0s.

   ```yaml
   mysql: